techidaily/site-ai-video-editing/source/_posts/new-the-benefits-of-using-video-for-social-media-marketing-for-2024.md

 When it comes to social media marketing, video is one of the most powerful tools at your disposal.
 Videos can be used to create engaging content that draws in new followers, and they can also be used to promote your products or services.
 In fact, videos are so effective that nearly 90% of businesses now use them as part of their social media marketing strategy.
 So, if you’re not using video yet, now is the time to start.
 In this post, we'll discuss the benefits of using video for social media marketing and provide tips for getting started.
 Keep reading to learn more!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-tips-for-choosing-location-and-scheduling-music-video/"><u>Updated Tips for Choosing Location and Scheduling Music Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-so-without-further-dilly-dallying-lets-learn-how-to-create-a-retro-1950-style-video-with-this-simple-filmora-tutorial/"><u>Updated So, without Further Dilly-Dallying, Lets Learn How to Create a Retro 1950-Style Video with This Simple Filmora Tutorial</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713953403023-updated-a-vacation-slideshow-is-a-great-way-to-relive-the-vacation-memories-and-also-share-them-with-your-loved-ones-if-you-are-looking-for-ways-to-create-a/"><u>Updated A Vacation Slideshow Is a Great Way to Relive the Vacation Memories and Also Share Them with Your Loved Ones.
-If You Are Looking for Ways to Create a Slideshow in Just a Few Minutes, We Will Help You with the Best Tool for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-how-to-create-video-in-text-intro/"><u>New 2024 Approved How to Create Video in Text Intro?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/five-thoughts-on-discord-create-accounts-how-to-questions/"><u>Five Thoughts on Discord Create Accounts How-To Questions</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-how-to-create-fantastic-glitch-effects-with-filmora-read-this-guide-to-find-out-how-to-apply-glitch-effects-on-your-videos-and-make-custom-glitch-ef/"><u>Updated How to Create Fantastic Glitch Effects with Filmora?
-Read This Guide to Find Out How to Apply Glitch Effects on Your Videos and Make Custom Glitch Effects</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713949666309-do-you-wish-to-know-how-ffmpeg-can-remove-audio-from-a-video-if-yes-keep-scrolling-this-guide-to-remove-audio-from-video-with-ffmpeg-and-other-alternative-s/"><u>Do You Wish to Know How FFmpeg Can Remove Audio From a Video?
-If Yes, Keep Scrolling This Guide to Remove Audio From Video with FFmpeg and Other Alternative Software for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-would-you-like-to-know-how-to-change-the-ratio-of-the-video-or-which-is-the-correct-aspect-ratio-for-uploading-to-the-online-platform-then-g/"><u>Updated In 2024, Would You Like to Know How to Change the Ratio of the Video or Which Is the Correct Aspect Ratio for Uploading to the Online Platform?
-Then, Go Through the Article to Get Complete Details About the Video Aspect Ratio</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-how-to-create-video-contents-that-convert-sales/"><u>Updated How to Create Video Contents That Convert Sales</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-pixel-perfect-calculating-aspect-ratios-with-ease/"><u>Updated Pixel Perfect Calculating Aspect Ratios with Ease</u></a></li>
-<li><a href="https://fake-location.techidaily.com/how-to-find-ispoofer-pro-activation-key-on-nubia-red-magic-9-proplus-drfone-by-drfone-virtual-android/"><u>How to Find iSpoofer Pro Activation Key On Nubia Red Magic 9 Pro+? | Dr.fone</u></a></li>
-<li><a href="https://video-capture.techidaily.com/new-in-2024-obs-meets-shadowcast/"><u>[New] In 2024, OBS Meets ShadowCast</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/in-2024-engage-more-users-with-dual-stream-approach-ytplustwitch/"><u>In 2024, Engage More Users with Dual-Stream Approach (YT+Twitch)</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/2024-approved-ideal-virtual-sets-crafting-excellent-google-meet-backdrops/"><u>2024 Approved  Ideal Virtual Sets  Crafting Excellent Google Meet Backdrops</u></a></li>
-<li><a href="https://extra-support.techidaily.com/social-strategies-for-disseminating-health-information-for-2024/"><u>Social Strategies for Disseminating Health Information for 2024</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/o-use-youtube-cards-and-annotations/"><u>How to Use YouTube Cards and Annotations?</u></a></li>
-<li><a href="https://ai-vdieo-software.techidaily.com/in-2024-choosing-the-right-green-screen-tool-for-your-mac/"><u>In 2024, Choosing the Right Green Screen Tool for Your Mac</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-retrieve-lost-files-from-motorola-moto-g04-by-fonelab-android-recover-data/"><u>How to retrieve lost files from Motorola Moto G04?</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/2024-approved-youtube-subscriber-awards-the-play-button-awards-for-creators/"><u>2024 Approved  YouTube Subscriber Awards The Play Button Awards for Creators</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"